nickmvincent/cmpt120_fall2024/course_details/readings.md

   - Able to recognize a binary search and produce code for it
   - Able to produce the code for a recursive binary search

+Code snippets are getting longer.
+See lecture slides.

 ## Week 13